 Books and journal articles that are not available at Edgewood may be requested through Interlibrary Loan.
 Edgewood is part of a delivery service that connects libraries throughout the state of Wisconsin, thus speeding the transfer of materials.
-Go to InterLibrary Loan under Services to fill out an online form or call (608) 663-3300 for further information.
+Go to InterLibrary Loan under Services to fill out an online form or call (608) 663-3300 for further information (including the Interlibrary Loan renewal policy).